Does My Cleaning Product Have PFAS?

 Here’s the calibration that matters: this is genuinely new and worth knowing about, and it is not a reason to panic about your cleaning cabinet.
 Most everyday cleaning products — the multi-surface spray, the dish soap, the glass cleaner — were never built with PFAS chemistry in the first place, because they don’t need a water-repelling coating to do their job.
 The category where PFAS actually clusters is narrower: sealants, stain-guards, and a handful of specialty degreasers built specifically to resist liquid.

 What Connecticut’s law reflects is a broader, slower shift: state governments and independent researchers taking a harder look at where PFAS ended up over the past few decades, largely because these compounds don’t break down easily once they’re in the environment or the body.
-A visible label is a small, concrete step toward letting a shopper actually see what’s in the bottle before it goes in the cart — which is the same principle we build every Ecolosophy formula around, regardless of what any single state requires.
+A visible label is a small, concrete step toward letting a shopper actually see what’s in the bottle before it goes in the cart — which is the same principle we build every Ecolosophy formula around, regardless of what any single state requires, and the same standard worth applying to everything else in your all-purpose cleaner.

 The Ecolosophy story: why full disclosure isn’t optional here